Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 “not a general marker of diabetic neuropathy, but was specifically associated with pain.”

-Methylglyoxal appears to increase excitability of spinal dorsal root ganglia (DRG) sensory neurons, which in turn may lead to ‘central sensitization’ of the higher central nervous system (24).
+Methylglyoxal appears to increase the excitability of spinal dorsal root ganglia (DRG) sensory neurons, which could cause ‘central sensitization’ of the higher central nervous system (24).
 Dorsal root ganglia excitation appears to play a role in the increased pain in Fibromyalgia.

 Diabetic and Cardiovascular Neuropathy